jennybc/BIRS_13w5083/program.md

   * 9:35--10:10 Laurent Jacob, Correcting gene expression data when neither the unwanted variation nor the factor of interest are observed
  * 10:10--10:45 Roger Peng, Reproducible Research with Evidence-based Data Analysis
   * 10:45--11:05 Coffee Break
   * 11:05--12:05 Keith Baggerly, When is Reproducibility an Ethical Issue?
-Genomics, Personalized Medicine, and Human Error
+Genomics, Personalized Medicine, and Human Error -- [abstract](#baggerly)

 ### Wednesday Afternoon (free/group hikes)